 Scholarship was an outstanding athlete at Blair,

 but he is also an accomplished student.
-It is no

 surprise, then, that in his award application he